 Wickenden Creek, incidentally, was named for Charles Osborne Wickenden, who was a reeve for the District of North Vancouver at the turn of the twentieth century.
 He was also a noted architect, and designer of many early North Vancouver buildings including Christ Church Cathedral.
 (Source… The Glorious Mountains of Vancouver’s North Shore: David Crerar, Harry Crerar, Bill Maurer, 2018.
 Be sure to get yourself a copy!)
 I’ve no idea whether Mr Wickenden ever visited the valley named for him, but if not, he missed out on something highly unique!

-However you manage to get there, whether by fording Lynn Creek or by bushwhacking your way over from Kennedy Creek, your goal is to reach a broad clearing less than 300 metres in elevation not far from the north bank of Wickenden Creek.
+Essentially there are two ways to get there, either by fording Lynn Creek or by bushwhacking your way over from Kennedy Creek.
 The British Columbia Big Tree Registry lists a location, but not a waypoint, so those who manage to find this giant will do so with determination and the love of a good mystery.
 There are a number of cedars nearby that measure up to ten feet wide, to help guide your mission!

 This champion stands about 55 metres in height, and is still in very robust condition, according to reports.
 Conservatively, it is not less than 600 years old, but to my knowledge its age has not been verified.
 The first time I saw the tree was back in 2007, when Doug and I explored Wickenden Creek.
 Chris had been there only two weeks before, and his only words were “Wait until you see the wall of wood in Wickenden Creek I just staggered into!”
 Really, that was an understatement, and my appreciation for this survivor of a different era has grown with each visit.
 Only a month later, Chris and I returned for yet another audience!